Kongthong: Jingrwai Iawbei whistling language

 People of Kongthong belong to the Khasi tribe who speak the Khasi language - a spoken language.
 However, Kongthong also has a remarkable tradition of assigning unique whistling tunes as the name to each member of the village.

 Kongthong is known for its unique language, developed as a consequence of its geographical isolation, in which Jingrwai Iawbei (lit. "melody sung in respect of the root ancestress" in Khasi language) is assigned as the unique name to each newborn by the mother which becomes the permanent identity of the person.
 This name is not a word, instead a unique call name or caller tune in the form of a whistle, i.e. "the caller hums a tune, which is a unique "name” that can only be understood by the villagers."
-This naming of babies is a matriarchal tradition in which mother repeatedly hums the specific musical tune in the form of whistle, which the growing babies gradually become accustomed to, and this unique whistling tune or jingrwai Iawbei lullaby becomes the unique name and permanent identity of the person.
+This naming of babies is a matriarchal tradition in which the mother repeatedly hums the specific musical tune in the form of whistle, which the growing babies gradually become accustomed to.
+This unique whistling tune or jingrwai Iawbei lullaby becomes the unique name and permanent identity of the person.
 Every child is assigned a unique lullaby or tune as their name which is transmitted among children and adults as the unique name of the person.
-All villagers call each other using the unique caller tune assigned to them as the name.
+All villagers call each other using the unique caller tune assigned to them as a true name.
 Each jingrwai Iawbei or unique name of a person has 2 versions, shorter and longer.

 According to the researcher Piyashi Dutta, who has researched this tradition, "Each clan has a root ancestress.
 Each time a tune is created for a child, respects are being paid to her.
 Jingerwai Iawbei is a melody (jingrwai) sung in respect of the root ancestress (Iawbei).
 There are matrilineal implications attached to this tradition".

-There are several folklore about the origin of the tradition, which are centred around "how a man when struggling with some goons climbed on a tree.
+There are several folklore about the origin of the tradition, which are centred around "how a man when struggling with some goons climbed up a tree.
 He whistled the names of his friends to come and rescue him, without letting the goons have the slightest idea".
 This unique way of communicating has attracted tourists as well as language research scholars from across the world.